mrussmann/machine-learning-online-dev/README.md

-# Coursera - Machine Learning - Online Development Environment
+# Machine Learning - Online Development Environment

 This project provides one-click development environment for the Stanfort Machine Learning Course on Coursera.
 No local setup is nedded, a browser and a Github account is sufficient.
 You can start working on the excercises in a minute.